drduh/macOS-Security-and-Privacy-Guide/README.md

       flags    : Request A records, Request AAAA records reach    : Reachable,Local Address

+**Note** Some VPN software overrides DNS settings on connect.
+See [issue #24](https://github.com/drduh/OS-X-Yosemite-Security-and-Privacy-Guide/issues/24) for more information.

 #### dnscrypt

 Use [dnscrypt](https://dnscrypt.org/) to encrypt DNS traffic to the provider of choice.